|2019 | Thursday||

 Here is Pushkin’s profoundly human, hopelessly romantic, ultimately devastating story, elevated by Tchaikovsky’s richly layered and unabashedly expressive music.
 Find out why Eugene Onegin is beloved by opera audiences the world over.

-Libretto by PYOTR TCHAIKOVSKY and KONSTANTIN SHILOVSKY based on ALEXANDER PUSHKIN’S novel in verses of the same name
+Libretto by Pyotr Tchaikovsky and Konstantin Shilovsky based on the novel in verses of the same name by Alexander Pushkin.

 Tchaikovsky’s Eugene Onegin have long ago broken all records for opera production longevity.
 And now the Bolshoi is about to offer our regenerated Russian society new interpretations of this masterpiece, embracing all recent developments in theatre and musicological thought.
 To work out new aesthetic principles for the stage treatment of Russian opera classics - is a colossal undertaking for which the Bolshoi Theatre has been preparing itself for many a year.